scalaspring/akka-spring-boot/README.md

 #### Key Benefits
 1. Full Spring dependency injection support
-   * Autowire any dependency into your actors and leverage the full Spring ecosystem
+   * Autowire any dependency into your actors and leverage the full Spring ecosystem where it makes sense
    * Use existing Spring components to enable gradual migration or reuse of suitable existing enterprise components
-   * Avoid the anti-patterns of using Scala implicits or abstract types to implement dependency injection.
-Scala implicits are excellent, but can be abused, IMHO, to pass dependencies around an application resulting in tight coupling and less maintainable code.
+   * Avoid the downsides of using Scala implicits or abstract types to implement dependency injection.
+While both are excellent features, they can also lead to tight coupling and less maintainable code.
 2. Configure Akka via any Spring property source
    * Use your Spring Boot configuration (YAML, properties files, or any property source) to set Akka properties.
 Any property set via Spring is visible via Akka Config.
    * Seamless two-way integration of Akka and Spring configuration - any property defined in Akka configuration is accessible via Spring and vice versa.